 Unfortunately, life began to spiral out of control when the young princess turned fourteen, for her mother died.
 Damon was consumed with grief, which in turn began to affect his reasoning.
 When his advisors told him he should remarry, presumably because a male heir was required, Damon refused in a fit of rage.
 When he looked at his daughter, he saw only Odilla, and he insisted she was the only woman he would marry.
 Creepy.

 There seems to be a bit of an ‘evil pagan, good Christian’ thing going on in this story.
 Damon’s advisors did not flinch at his incestuous proposal, but actively encouraged it.
 Dymphna however, was horrified at the thought of marrying her own father.
 She fled, taking with her her priest, Father Gerebran, and two faithful servants of her mother’s.

-Dymphna’s little group traveled on horseback over Slieve Beagh to Drumfurrer, where she begged for a cup of water, but the local inhabitants were so afraid of her father’s wrath, they refused to help her.
-Furious (perhaps a touch of her father’s temper?), she cursed their water supply, at which it instantly dried up.
+Dymphna’s little group travelled on horseback over Slieve Beagh to Drumfurrer, where she begged for a cup of water, but the local inhabitants were so afraid of her father’s wrath, they refused to help her.
+Furious (perhaps a touch of her father’s temper?), she cursed their water supply, and it instantly dried up.

 A little further on, she came across a spring in Cooldavnet, where the party stopped to drink.
 Local lore claims that ever after, people with mental health issues would be soothed and calmed if they drank from the well, and so it was named after her.

 She then moved on to Tydavnet, where she rested for a night, and cured a sick woman on her deathbed by laying hands upon her head.
 They travelled further, stopping in Lavey for four days when her horse was wounded, before heading to Cill Damhnait on Achill Island, where they stopped to rest for a while.

 Meanwhile, when Damon discovered he had been jilted, he flew into a rage, and with his entourage, set out in hot pursuit of his daughter.